Neural Networks Efficiently Learn Low-Dimensional Representations with SGD: Auxiliary Lemmas

 By choosing

 and the largest possible $s \lesssim \frac{\gamma}{m\eta_t\kappa^2}$, we obtain

 Taking another expectation to remove conditioning on initialization completes the proof. \end{proof}

-The proof of Theorem \ref{thm:sgd} for decreasing step size follows by a direct computation of the quantities in Lemma \ref{lem:principal_rec_mgf} and is presented below.
-On the other hand, in order to get a better dependence on $\lambda$, choosing the events $A_t$ for constat step size is more subtle and is presented in Section \ref{appendix:proof_thm_sgd_bounded_const}.
+The proof of Theorem \ref{thm:sgd} for decreasing stepsize follows by a direct computation of the quantities in Lemma \ref{lem:principal_rec_mgf} and is presented below.
+On the other hand, in order to get a better dependence on $\lambda$, choosing the events $A_t$ for constat stepsize is more subtle and is presented in Section \ref{appendix:proof_thm_sgd_bounded_const}.